stijn-dejongh/lovecraft_public_domain/raw_converts/cu.md

 It is said that in Ulthar, which lies beyond the river Skai, no man may kill a cat; and this I can verily believe as I gaze upon him who sitteth purring before the fire.
 For the cat is cryptic, and close to strange things which men cannot see.
-He is the soul of antique Aegyptus, and bearer of tales from forgotten cities in Mero&euml; and Ophir.
-He is the kin of the jungle&rsquo;s lords, and heir to the secrets of hoary and sinister Africa.
+He is the soul of antique Aegyptus, and bearer of tales from forgotten cities in Meroë and Ophir.
+He is the kin of the jungle's lords, and heir to the secrets of hoary and sinister Africa.
 The Sphinx is his cousin, and he speaks her language; but he is more ancient than the Sphinx, and remembers that which she hath forgotten.